 - Console (from java.io.Console): Is helpful in command-line programs but not supported in all environments (such as IDEs).

-Each of these methods has different uses based on performance, simplicity and environment compatibility.
+Each of these methods has different uses based on performance, simplicity, and environmental compatibility.

-In Java, the user can take input using three different methods, i.e., Scanner, BufferedReader, and Console.
+The developers can take user input in Java using three different methods, i.e., Scanner, BufferedReader, and Console.
 The Scanner class is easy and reads the input from different data types such as integers, doubles, and strings.
 The BufferedReader class is faster and efficient for large inputs, but it requires manual conversion as throughput only comes in the form of a string.
 The Console class is used for secure input, such as passwords.

 1. Scanner class in Java